c2mon/c2mon/docs/src/user-guide/client-api/subscribing.md

 or the unique tag name.

 !!! info "Note"
     A well-chosen naming convention will enable you to make searching for tags easier in the future.
+    We suggest using a _folder-like_ structure with `/` as separator.
+    Example: `serviceA/computer/mypc1/memory`

 ## Searching for tags by name